 Humans and other animals learn by playing.
 And the pleasure which derives from playing is a cornerstone of evolution.
 Satisfaction and accomplishments are powerful motivational tools that pushed our species to explore our world beyond the boundaries determined by simple needs connected to survival.
 Games and playing activities are highly connected to intelligence and flexibility, and the challenges we love to tackle allowed us to investigate and comprehend our reality a lot better.

 Gamification is strictly linked to games but doesn’t aim to transform every activity into a quest with points and badges.
 Gamification means learning from games to address everyday challenges from motivating employees at work to managing an international diplomatic crisis.
-Therefore, gamification is strictly rooted in game theory and social psychology and it’s extremely beneficial for SaaS companies that need to create the perfect customer journey that leads to success.
+Therefore, gamification, even if unrelated, is strictly rooted in game theory and social psychology and it’s extremely beneficial for SaaS companies that need to create the perfect customer journey that leads to success.

 The use of game elements and game design techniques in a business context is definitely not a new strategy, but while we’re all familiar with basic concepts such as contests or rewards, not many SaaS businesses truly master the art of creating motivational triggers with advanced gamification techniques when it comes to designing their user experience.